NedKJaims/NQuad/README.md

 # NQuad

-`NQuad` is a set of tools to facilitate video game development with` monogame`, which is highly inspired by `raylib`.
+`NQuad` is a set of tools to facilitate video game development with `monogame`, which is highly inspired by `raylib`.

-### Characteristics
+### Features
-`NQuad` is a shared project, so there is no need to worry if the project is Net Core or Net Framework, the same code is for the available platforms.
+`NQuad` is a .NetStandar library, so there is no need to worry if the project is .NetCore or .NetFramework, the same code is compatible for the available platforms.
-`NQuad` is made up of three modules that are independent of each other:
+`NQuad` consists of four modules:
-* **Core:** this module is the main one, since it handles the window control, input, file handling, time, among other additional functions.
+* **Core:** This is the main module, as it handles window control, input, file management, time, among other additional functions.
-* **Render:** this module is for the rendering of figures, textures and text, with an efficient 2D batching, which has functions with automatic geometry and manual geometry.
+* **Render:** Module for rendering figures, textures and text, with efficient 2D batch processing, which has functions with automatic geometry and manual geometry.
-* **Math:** this module consists of two sub-modules ...
-    * **Collision2D:** This sub-module contains basic shape collision detection functions.
+* **Collision:** Module with basic 2D shape collision detection functions.
-    * **Easings:** this sub-module contains stock animation functions.
+* **Easings:** Module with animation curves functions.

 ### Supported platforms
 The platforms on which `NQuad` has been tested are: